 Building Better Lives - Bridport Gateway Project

-Dorset Council is working on an exciting development in Bridport.
+We are working on an exciting development in Bridport.

-In partnership with developers Shaw Healthcare and Morgan Sindall Later Living, and registered housing provider East Boro Housing Trust, we are producing plans for a community development including new care and housing facilities on two sites off South Street in Bridport.
+In partnership with developers Shaw Healthcare and Morgan Sindall Later Living, and registered housing provider East Boro Housing Trust, we are producing plans for a community development including new care and housing facilities on 2 sites off South Street in Bridport.

 Why are we doing this?

 The number of people living with dementia in the area is likely to increase significantly in the coming years, and we want to ensure that there is the right kind of care in place for those people.

 Bridport lacks any extra-care accommodation unit for frail older people and people with disabilities.
 New extra care housing in Bridport will help people to live independent lives for longer.

 There are also limited options to help younger adults with disabilities to move from home when they want to, or to return to the local area after they have been admitted to hospital.
 The extra care and supported living housing will enable people to play an active role in the local community if they wish to and to live more independent lives.
 There is not enough affordable housing in the Bridport area for people in keyworker roles such as nurses and social carers, and that makes it hard to recruit to these jobs.
 This development is an opportunity to create some specific housing to encourage them to live here.

 Our plans build upon things people told us through public feedback from 2013 to 2015 and also incorporate views sought from key local organisations including: